xastrobyte/Omega-Psi/README.md

     * Avatars
   * Math
     * Basic commands as of right now including simplification, derivatives, and even the fibonacci sequence
+    * Physics commands!
+Right now, there is only linear kinematics.
+But soon there will be more physics commands.
   * Internet
     * Anything you can find on the internet, you can find here
     * IMDb